 To get a CMA designation, you will need to consider some basic requirements.
-This includes, membership of Institute of Management Accountants (IMA), possessing a bachelor’s degree from an accredited college or university and, exhibiting at least 2 years of professional work experience related to financial management or management accounting.
+This includes, membership of the Institute of Management Accountants (IMA), possessing a bachelor’s degree from an accredited college or university and, exhibiting at least 2 years of professional work experience related to financial management or management accounting.

 Although the bookkeeping profession is currently unregulated in Canada, many colleges and schools still have several certificate programs that can help you get this certification.
 A bookkeeper is responsible for maintaining business records.
-For instance, jobs like recording daily transactions related to sale/ purchase or business expenses is something that comes under bookkeeper’s responsibility.
-Many bookkeepers also look after bill payments, invoicing and in some cases even managing payroll for clients and individuals.
+For instance, jobs like recording daily transactions related to sale/ purchase or business expenses are something that comes under the bookkeeper’s responsibility.
+Many bookkeepers also look after bill payments, invoicing, and in some cases even managing payroll for clients and individuals.
 Like many other professions, the title of bookkeeper and accountants are often overlapping in many organizations, in which cases, the generation of financial reports may also be a job function for a bookkeeper.

-The coursework for this certificate typically involves courses related to record keeping and accounting software like ‘Simply Accounting’, for example.
+The coursework for this certificate typically involves courses related to record-keeping and accounting software like ‘Simply Accounting’, for example.
 To gain the Certified Professional Bookkeeper (CPB) designation, you need to have at least 2 years of professional experience as a bookkeeper and must pass the bookkeeper exam.
 The Institute of Professional Bookkeepers of Canada (CFB) offers this certification.

 Why choose an Accounting designation?

-Securing employment and being more qualified for promotions are key reasons why many new Canadians, recent graduates and experienced professionals opt for a certification.
+Securing employment and being more qualified for promotions are key reasons why many new Canadians, recent graduates, and experienced professionals opt for a certification.
 Unlike many other professions which go through changing job market demands, accounting and finance professionals are always in demand.
 Whether it is individuals or businesses, everyone needs an accounting expert to help them with finances and taxation.

 This is why many accounting professionals often build a career as freelance consultants offering their taxation and financial services to a variety of individual or business clients.
 In addition, many larger businesses also tend to have in-house accounting team which employs professionals holding financial designations.